devine-dl/devine/README.md

 $ pip install devine
 ```

+> [!NOTE]
-> __Note__ If you see warnings about a path not being in your PATH environment variable, add it, or `devine` won't run.
+> If pip gives you a warning about a path not being in your PATH environment variable then promptly add that path then
+> close all open command prompt/terminal windows, or `devine` won't work as it will not be found.

-Voilà 🎉!
-You now have the `devine` package installed and a `devine` executable is now available.
+Voilà 🎉 — You now have the `devine` package installed!
-Check it out with `devine --help`!
+A command-line interface is now available, try `devine --help`.

 ### Dependencies